Age-Defying Face Recognition with Transformer-Enhanced Loss: Introduction

-Our experiment creates a new branch from the final convolution layer along with the existing one.
-The final convolution layer captures the most critical hierarchical structural bonds between neighboring cells, making it the ideal branch to connect with the transformer loss function.
-For visualization purposes, the images are plotted after taking the mean of each pixel along the channels, as shown in Figure \ref{conv_out}.

-Motivated by the additional loss concepts proposed by \cite{SymFace} on face recognition, this study uses transformer as an additional loss, and explore the contextual relation in the sequential embedding vectors known as contextual vectors.
-However, judging the relationship among the contextual vectors is not fair.
-The images shown in Figure \ref{conv_out} show the convolution output of the original face after each bottleneck block of ResNet100, where each block has spatial dimensions as $56 \times 56$, $28 \times 28$, $14 \times 14$, and $7 \times 7$ respectively.
-As we can see, the images with lower dimensions make it hard to interpret the face, but there is another essential angle: the number of channels.
-The information preserved within these channels is sufficient for the generation of contextual vectors.

-Thus, we compute this transformer loss, incorporate it along with the existing metric loss, and examine the effects of the combined loss evaluation on the training process.
-We performed the evaluation of the trained model in diverse datasets.
-We showcase our training process in the Figure \ref{bucket}.
-A CNN network backbone outputs the embeddings, on which two different losses are applied: metric loss and transformer loss.
-These losses operate at different levels of the network architecture.
-The metric learning loss is applied to the output obtained by the final embedding of the network.
-The Transformer loss is applied at the end of the final convolution block, affecting the network up to that point.
+For both vision and language models, the contextual relationships between tokens are leveraged by the transformer network \cite{transformer, VIT, detr}, which allowed it to gain popularity and attract the attention of the research community.
+Our research does not use a transformer as the network backbone but instead explores the transformer as an additional loss module that takes the deep convolution output as an input to feedback the CNN network for better optimization.

-The contribution of this research can be summarized as follows: \begin{itemize} \item Usage of the transformer network as an additional loss instead of the main backbone.
-We combine the outcome from transformer loss and the standard metric loss to optimize the convolution backbone. \item Investigation of the contextual information of the 3D tensor at the final convolution layer that holds low spatial information but significant semantic information.
-We compare the results obtained from applying the transformer directly to the final convolution layer instead of applying it to the source input. \item The proposed method is tested with two popular datasets (MS1M-ArcFace, WebFace4M) and three standard metric loss functions (CosFace, ArcFace and AdaFace). \item Show that the combined loss can potentially improve the baseline results using the standard validation datasets LFW, AgeDB, CALFW, and CP-LFW. \end{itemize}
+The contribution of this research can be summarized as follows: \begin{itemize} \item The transformer loss is good for addressing age-related challenges due to its capability to capture global and long-range dependencies across feature maps. \item Usage of the transformer network as an additional loss instead of the main backbone.
+We combine the outcome from transformer loss and the standard metric loss to optimize the convolution backbone. \item We demonstrate that the proposed combined loss function improves the accuracy on age-diverse validation datasets. \end{itemize}